juniorsundarCasual/TGT/vault/volume-5.chapter-341.md

 Two numbers: 1011 and 1001 appeared one on top of the other.

-"If we are to add 11 and 9 in decimal digits, its summing 1 and 9 in the unit's place with a 1 carrying over to the tens place, which gets added to a one.
+"If we are to add 11 and 9 in decimal digits, it's summing 1 and 9 in the unit's place with a 1 carrying over to the tens place, which gets added to a one.
 So, 20.
 In binary, you add the ones in the 2^0, the 1 and 0 in 2^1 and the ones in 2^3, so-"

 The addition resolved to get: 2012.

-"But since we can't have number greater than one, we need to start carrying over.
+"But since we can't have a number greater than one, we need to start carrying over.
 A 2 in 2^0 means that you can basically add a 1 to the 2^1, so-"

 2020